-- Prior to the clinical internship, you will meet with your intern and OSTE to review the responsibilities of the team.
+- Prior to clinical internship, you will meet with your intern and the OSTE to review the responsibilities of the team.
 The clinical internship will be reviewed at this time. - For each credit allocated to your load, you are responsible to devote a total of 1.5 hours per week to the internship over sixteen weeks of the semester (.5 credit's worth for each intern).
 This includes observing, debriefing, conferencing, reading/responding to journals, and evaluating.
 For instance, at half a credit, you could be visiting and debriefing for 1.5 hours every other week, and reading/reviewing/evaluating for 1.5 hours every other week.
-The actual distribution of these hours is up to your professional judgment. - There is a Clinical Internship Website (the coordinator will send you the current link) which includes a link to your log for recording your intern contacts. - You will complete the following assessments: - 1.
-Informal: During the entire experience you will give your intern continuous informal oral/written feedback. - 2.
-Journal Evaluation: You will provide weekly feedback on journal entries that your intern submits to you.
-Your grading is subjective, based on the journal entry guidelines sheet (see Appendix D), with an overall Pass or Fail score. - 3.
-Dispositions: You will complete one Dispositions Evaluation Survey at approximately the last third of the semester (week 12 or 13).
-See Appendix C. We will send this as a Word Form and it is available on the internship website. - Please fill the survey out using the Word form and input your scores into our data collection site.
-This way, our division has the data. - 4.
-Danielson Evaluation: You will evaluate your intern once during the semester using the Danielson Evaluation instrument.
-This consists of evaluating your intern's:
+The actual distribution of these hours is up to your professional judgment. - There is a Clinical Internship Website (the Elementary Program Coordinator will send you the current link) which include a link to your log for recording your intern contacts. - You will complete the following assessments: - o Informal: During the entire experience you will give your intern continuous informal oral/written feedback.